python/cpython/Doc/library/multiprocessing.rst

 For passing messages one can use :func:`Pipe` (for a connection between two processes) or a queue (which allows multiple producers and consumers).

-The :class:`Queue`, :class:`multiprocessing.queues.SimpleQueue` and :class:`JoinableQueue` types are multi-producer,
+The :class:`~multiprocessing.Queue`, :class:`multiprocessing.queues.SimpleQueue` and :class:`JoinableQueue` types are multi-producer,
 multi-consumer FIFO queues modelled on the :class:`Queue.Queue` class in the standard library.
-They differ in that :class:`Queue` lacks the :meth:`~Queue.Queue.task_done` and :meth:`~Queue.Queue.join` methods introduced into Python 2.5's :class:`Queue.Queue` class.
+They differ in that :class:`~multiprocessing.Queue` lacks the :meth:`~Queue.Queue.task_done` and :meth:`~Queue.Queue.join` methods introduced into Python 2.5's :class:`Queue.Queue` class.